rdeioris/LuaMachine/Docs/ReflectionAPI.md

 * You do not need to attach LuaComponents to actors (everything is automatic)
 * You can attach multiple LuaGlobalNameComponents on the same actor (allowing it to be available on multiple states or with multiple names)
 * The LuaGlobalNameComponent is super easy, just give it a look to adapt it to more complex scenario
-* The LuaReflectionState class is not part of the official sources to encourage users/developers to implement their own solutions (like hiding dangeours methods or exposing subsets of them)
+* The LuaReflectionState class is not part of the official sources to encourage users/developers to implement their own solutions (like hiding dangerous methods or exposing subsets of them)